Summary of Rare Earths and their key attributes

 Scandium or Sc (21) – is a silvery-white metal and a non-lanthanide rare earth.
 It is used in many popular consumer products such as televisions and fluorescent, energy-saving bulbs.
 Its main industrial use is to help strengthen metal compounds.
 The only concentrated sources of scandium currently known are in rare minerals such as thortveitite, euxenite, and gadolinite.

-Yttrium or Y (39) – is a non-lanthanide rare earth element used in to produce superconductors, powerful pulsed lasers, cancer treatment drugs, rheumatoid arthritis medicines, and surgical supplies.
+Yttrium or Y (39) – is a non-lanthanide rare earth element used to produce superconductors, powerful pulsed lasers, cancer treatment drugs, rheumatoid arthritis medicines, and surgical supplies.
 Silvery metal in colour, it is also used in many popular consumer products such as televisions and camera lenses.

 Lanthanum or La (57) – is a silver-white metal that is one of the most reactive rare earth elements.
 It is used in the manufacture of specialised optical glasses including infrared absorbing glass as well as camera and telescope lenses.
 It can also be used to help make steel more malleable.
 Other applications for lanthanum include wastewater treatment and petroleum refining.